chrisakroyd/QANet/README.md

 #### I am getting out-of-memory errors, what is wrong?

-This issue happens because the gradient calculation for the multi-head attention can be quite expensive, especially when used in tandem with a high max_tokens.
+This issue occurs because gradient calculation for the multi-head attention can be quite memory intensive, especially when used in tandem with a high max_tokens.
 The best way to avoid this is to, reduce the character dimension, hidden size or the batch size or max_tokens.

-Otherwise I'm working on adding support for [Gradient Checkpointing](https://github.com/openai/gradient-checkpointing) and a more memory-efficient multi-head attention implementation.
+If this doesn't work or you'd still like to train with full parameters, pass the command line flag `--low_memory`.
+This is an **_experimental_** feature that tells the neural network to recompute the forward pass of every multi-head attention layer during backpropagation in order to save GPU memory at the cost of performance (≈40% slower) but allows the 8-headed variant to be trained on a 11GB GPU.
+As this is experimental, there are **_no guarantees_** that an 8-headed variant trained with recomputed gradients will match the performance of one trained using standard backprop.

 #### What is Spacy being used for?
 Spacy provides much better tokenization out of the box vs nltk or simply splitting on whitespace.